astraw38/astraw38.github.io/_drafts/2016-08-05_envvars_gnu_parallel.md

 Create properties files!

 If you want to have X subprocesses, create X env files, with the desired environment variables space-separated on the first line.
+You can use the job # to access files-per-process.

 `env_1`:
 ```bash